csheahan/NumberTheoryProblems/README.md

     - [Problem 6 (Not Implemented)][3.4.6]
     - [Problem 7 (Not Implemented)][3.4.7]
   - Section 5: The Fundamental Theorem of Arithmetic
+    - [Problem 1][3.5.1] - Find all divisors of a number via it's prime factorization.

 ### Documentation ###